apradipta10/gagapress-daisy/README.md

 ## Development

-For developers who want to contribute or customize the theme, follow these steps:
+For developers who want using this theme, follow these steps:

 1. **Clone the repository:**
    - Open your terminal.